connorlockman/connorlockman.github.io/_pages/about.md

 comments: true
 ---

-Advancing the use of data in human decision making.
+Leveraging EDA, Data Vis, ML, and communication to build systems that advance the use of data in human decision making.
+MS Information Candidate @ University of Michigan